Recommendation 321 (2012)1

 1. The Congress of Local and Regional Authorities of the Council of Europe refers to:

 a.
-Article 2, paragraph 1.b, of Statutory Resolution CM/Res (2011) 2 relating to the Congress of Local and Regional Authorities of the Council of Europe, which provides that one of the aims of the Congress shall be “to submit proposals to the Committee of Ministers in order to promote local and regional democracy”;
+Article 2, paragraph 1.b, of Statutory Resolution of the Committee of Ministers CM/Res (2011) 2 relating to the Congress of Local and Regional Authorities of the Council of Europe, which provides that one of the aims of the Congress shall be “to submit proposals to the Committee of Ministers in order to promote local and regional democracy”;

-d.
-Congress Recommendation 87 (2001) on local and regional democracy in Lithuania and Recommendation 219 (2007) on the status of capital cities;
+d. its Recommendation 87 (2001) on local and regional democracy in Lithuania and its Recommendation 219 (2007) on the status of capital cities;

 e. the explanatory memorandum of this recommendation on local and regional democracy in Lithuania.